-- a) Internal ballast, if any, which shall be fixed below the cabin sole, or as low as possible at any station and fixed to the hull structure to prevent movement. - b) Batteries - c) Fixed and/or essentially permanent interior accommodation, hatch covers and floor boards. - d) Fixed and/or essentially permanent machinery, electrical and plumbing systems - e) Outboard motor when it is stowed aboard in appropriate stowage - f) Mast, boom, spinnaker pole and/or sprit, if any, fully rigged as for racing.
+- a) Internal ballast, if any, which shall be fixed below the cabin sole, or as low as possible at any station and fixed to the hull structure to prevent movement. - b) Batteries - c) Fixed and/or essentially permanent interior accommodation, hatch covers and floor boards. - d) Fixed and/or essentially permanent machinery, electrical and plumbing systems - e) Outboard motor when it is stowed aboard in appropriate stowage - f) Mast, boom, spinnaker pole and/or sprit, if any, fully rigged as for racing. - 1.
 Masts shall be raked aft to the limit of their adjustment.
-Where this limit is forward of the vertical the mast shall be set vertical. - g) Standing rigging and fittings.
-All standing rigging and related fittings used whilst racing shall be attached in their normal positions.
-Running rigging forward of the mast and all halyards and lifts shall be taken to the foot of the mast and hauled tight.
-All other pieces of running rigging abaft the mast shall be taken to their aftermost position and hauled tight.
+Where this limit is forward of the vertical the mast shall be set vertical. - 2.
+Masts that are adjustable in height shall be in the highest position. - g) Standing rigging and fittings. - 1 All standing rigging and related fittings used whilst racing shall be attached in their normal positions. - 2.
+Running rigging forward of the mast and all halyards and lifts shall be taken to the foot of the mast and hauled tight. - 3.
+All other pieces of running rigging abaft the mast shall be taken to their aftermost position and hauled tight. - 4.
 All halyard tails shall be taken to their normal working positions.
-If the halyard weight varies significantly along its length, the tail shall be on the cabin floor for the inclining experiment, with the halyard fully hoisted and attached to a light messenger line.
+If the halyard weight varies significantly along its length, the tail shall be on the cabin floor for the inclining experiment, with the halyard fully hoisted and attached to a light messenger line. - 5.
 A halyard may be used as a topping lift. - h) Rudder, wheel/tiller and steering gear, fitted complete as for racing. - i) Keel and any bulb, fitted complete as for racing. - j) Centerboard(s) and drop keels shall be fully raised.
 If any drop keel or movable appendage is to be locked when racing it shall be so locked and the locking device shall be in place. - k) All fixed electronics, instruments, compasses, lights, antennas and masthead devices. - I) All halyards as for racing. - m) Boom running rigging and any vang, as for racing.
-Booms shall be secured at the low points of P and PY, as the case may be. - n) Hydraulic systems including hydraulic tanks shall be full for measurement and shall remain full when racing. - •) Pulpits, stanchions and lifelines. - p) Mattresses, berth cushions, settee seat cushions and backrests, and permanently installed tables, doors on/in their normal position. - q) Permanently installed stoves, heaters or other electrical devices.
+Booms shall be secured at the low points of P and PY, as the case may be. - n) Hydraulic systems including hydraulic tanks shall be full for measurement and shall remain full when racing. - o) Pulpits, stanchions and lifelines. - p) Mattresses, berth cushions, settee seat cushions and backrests, and permanently installed tables, doors on/in their normal position. - q) Permanently installed stoves, heaters or other electrical devices.